-In the Department of Geosciences at Western Michigan University, we are proud of our exceptional graduates and take great joy in learning of their successes.
+In the Department of Geological and Environmental Sciences at Western Michigan University, we are proud of our exceptional graduates and take great joy in learning of their successes.
 In "Dispatches from the Field," recent graduates are interviewed about their new jobs.
 Below is a list of recent alumni and where they are now.
 For more information about our esteemed alumni, check out our Alumni Achievement Award Recipients page.
 Are you a recent graduate?
 Keep in touch by filling out our update form.

 Dispatches From the Field